Finding a Therapist

 Therapists will specialize in order to build a more cohesive practice working on challenges they enjoy.
 Determine what you feel is pulling into therapy now and consider looking for a therapist that specializes in that thing.

-- Do they share lived experience with me?
+Do they share lived experience with me?
 Do they already understand people like me?
-If not, are they willing to spend some time educating themselves?
+If not, are they willing to spend some time learning?

 If you are a member of a subculture or marginalized community, working with a clinician who understands how that impacts your life can be incredibly validating.

-Unfortunately, it can be challenging to find folks with both a clinical specialty that fits your needs and population-specific knowledge, especially if they're seemingly unrelated (such as a polyamorous person seeking support in managing panic attacks).
+Sometimes it can be challenging to find folks with both a clinical specialty that fits your needs and population-specific knowledge, especially if they're seemingly unrelated (such as a polyamorous person seeking support in managing panic attacks).
+Again, leave yourself open to being surprised.